Dave Nieskens

-Dave Nieskens (born 29 April 1994) is a Dutch footballer who plays as a centre-back for RKSV Minor.
+Dave Theodora Stephanus Nieskens (born 29 April 1994) is a Dutch footballer who plays as a centre-back for RKSV Minor.

 Career

 Nieskens played for EVV and joined the joint academy at VVV and Helmond Sport, joining the latter's senior squad in June 2013.
 Nieskens played 35 times in the Eerste Divisie across two seasons, scoring four goals, and also had a loan spell at Visé.
-He then moved to Belgium again where he played for Bilzerse-Waltwilder and Houtvenne before joining Barrow for the 2017-18 season.
+He then moved to Belgium again where he played for Bilzerse-Waltwilder and Houtvenne before joining Barrow for the 2017–18 season.
 After eight appearances and one goal, Nieskens left the club in December 2017 by mutual consent due to a knee injury.
 Nieskens joined Braintree Town in August 2018.
 Nieskens joined KFC Heur-Tongeren in January 2019.